How people use theory of mind to explain robot behavior (2017 – 2018)

 Ethics of Human-Robot Relationships (2015 – 2016)

-After the recent merger of our faculty of Behavioral Sciences with the faculty of Management and Public Administration, the University of Twente initiated the Tech4People initiative to stimulate collaborations between the existing departments.
+After the merger of the faculty of Behavioral Sciences with the faculty of Management and Public Administration, the University of Twente initiated the Tech4People initiative to stimulate collaborations between the existing departments.
 My postdoc proposal on the ethics of human-robot relationships was one of those that were granted with a one-year postdoc position.
-The project name is ‘Human-Robot Relationships and the Good Life’ and aims to investigate whether and how the relationships some users are willing to establish with social robots may contribute to the psychological well-being of those users.
+The project called ‘Human-Robot Relationships and the Good Life’ aimed to investigate whether and how the relationships some users are willing to establish with social robots may contribute to the psychological well-being of those users.

 Anticipated Acceptance of Domestic Social Robots (2013 – 2014)